Bandar Tun Razak LRT station

-Bandar Tun Razak LRT station is a Malaysian low-rise rapid transit station situated near and named after the Kuala Lumpur township of Bandar Tun Razak.
-The station is part of the Sri Petaling Line (formerly known as STAR).
+The Bandar Tun Razak LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after the Kuala Lumpur township of Bandar Tun Razak.
+The station is part of the LRT Sri Petaling Line (formerly known as STAR LRT line).

-The station was opened on 11 July 1998, as part of the second phase of the STAR system's opening, including 7 new stations along the Chan Sow Lin-Sri Petaling route.
-At that time, Bandar Tun Razak station was named as "Mulia" station.
+The station was opened on 11 July 1998, as part of the second phase of the STAR system's opening, including 7 new stations along the - route.
+At that time, Bandar Tun Razak station was called "Mulia" station.